Skip to main content

 • “The weapon combinations, unlockable upgrades, game modes, bosses, and secrets keep the game fresh and the replay value at an all-time high.”

-• “Monolith is an excellent shmup-roguelite hybrid that provides the best of both worlds: it has the replayability you'd expect from a roguelite with a huge variety of different randomly generated weapons, randomized floors, a good number of unlockables, and secrets, but retains the tight control, great level & bullet pattern design, skill-based gameplay, and game feel you'd want from a shoot'em up.”
+• “Monolith is an excellent shmup-roguelite hybrid that provides the best of both worlds: it has the replayability you'd expect from a roguelite with a huge variety of different randomly generated weapons, randomized floors, a good number of unlockables, and secrets, but retains the tight control, great level and bullet pattern design, skill-based gameplay, and game feel you'd want from a shoot'em up.”

-• “It may not have the endless replayability of some other roguelites, but it's one of the most robust and tightly designed games I've ever played even outside of the genre.”
+• “It may not have the endless replayability of some other roguelites, but it's one of the most robust and tightly designed games I've ever played, even outside of the genre.”

 • “A lovely little roguelite, although it doesn't have nearly as much content and replayability as Isaac or Gungeon.”